harrisonlab/phytophthora_fragariae/README.md

 Putative RxLR genes were identified within Augustus gene models using a number of approaches:

-A) From Augustus gene models - Signal peptide & RxLR motif
+A) From Augustus gene models - Signal peptides
-B) From Augustus gene models - Hmm evidence of WY domains
+B) From Augustus gene models - Regex evidence of RxLRs
 C) From Augustus gene models - Hmm evidence of RxLR effectors
 D) From Augustus gene models - Hmm evidence of CRN effectors
 E) From Augustus gene models - ApoplastP prediction of apoplastic effectors
-F) From ORF fragments - Signal peptide & RxLR motif
+F) From ORF fragments - Signal peptides
-G) From ORF fragments - Hmm evidence of WY domains
+G) From ORF fragments - Regex evidence of RxLRs
 H) From ORF fragments - Hmm evidence of RxLR effectors
 I) From ORF fragments - Hmm evidence of CRN effectors
 J) From ORF fragments - ApoplastP prediction of apoplastic effectors